Making a difference for our Customers

 Banking is transforming rapidly, responding to changes in customer needs and technological innovation.
 Whilst our branches will always be an important part of our service offering, we continue to see more customers switch to mobile and online services as their preferred way to bank with us.
 Investment in these areas is paramount.
 By partnering with new financial technology (fintech) start-ups in Ireland and by leveraging the scale and investment capacity of our parent bank, RBS, we have been able to fast-track new mobile and online services.

-We also measure satisfaction by the Net Promoter Score (NPS).
-Customers are asked how likely they would be to recommend their bank to a friend or colleague, and respond based on a 0-10 scale with 10 indicating ‘extremely likely’ and 0 indicating ‘not at all likely’.
-Customers scoring 0-6 are termed detractors and customers scoring 9-10 are termed promoters.
-NPS is established by subtracting the proportion of detractors from the proportion of promoters.
-The table shows the NPS scores for the last three years.
-Year on year, both Personal Banking and Business Direct (serving sole traders and smaller business customers) have exceeded our 2016 NPS targets.
+Customers are asked how likely they would be to recommend their bank to a friend or colleague, and respond based on a 0-10 scale with 10 indicating “Extremely likely” and 0 indicating “not at all likely”.
+Customers scoring 0 to 6 are termed detractors, scores of 7 and 8 are passive and customers scoring 9 to 10 are deemed promoters.
+The NPS is arrived at by subtracting the proportion of detractors from the proportion of promoters.
+The table below shows the NPS across our four banking divisions over the last three years.
+Also included in the table is our market position for NPS within each of the divisions.

 Resolving customer complaints quickly and effectively is fundamental to good customer service – and an opportunity to show our customers how much we value their business.
 We encourage all colleagues to welcome a complaint, take ownership, and resolve it there and then if possible.
 Where the issue is more complex, it is referred to a specialist member of staff to resolve.
 You can see more details in our Sustainability Report on how we’re working to reduce complaints and resolve them more quickly.